dchequer/pure_pursuit_controller/README.md

 ## Installation

 1. Clone the repository into your ROS 2 workspace.
-2. Build the workspace using `colcon build`.
+2. Build the workspace using `colcon build --packages-select pure_pursuit_controller`.

 ## Usage